AvinaashAnandK/fluffy/README.md

 <p align="center"><img src="https://github.com/AvinaashAnandK/fluffy/blob/main/Fluffy_wb.png" width="200" height="200" /></p>

-Fluffy aims to simplify the development process by reducing boilerplate code & infrastructure setup that devs need to handle while integrating open-source AI models into their applications to address problems they encounter while solving for their core business logic.
+Fluffy aims to simplify the development process by reducing boilerplate code & infrastructure setup that devs need to handle while integrating open-source ML models into their applications to address problems they encounter while solving for their core business logic.

+Fluffy allows you treat open-source models like legos, mix-and-match to achieve the desired outcome, without worrying about the ops side of things!

 ## Context:
 - Current platforms like 'Papers with Code' or 'Hugging Face' primarily cater to Data Scientists and ML engineers.
 They are excellent at training, optimizing, and deploying models.